Unification of Germany: Problems of reorganization

 Problematically, the built-in Austrian dominance failed to take into account Prussia's 18th-century emergence in Imperial politics.
-This impractical solution did not reflect the new status of Prussia in the overall scheme.
+This impractical solution did not reflect the new status of Prussia in the overall set-up.
 Although the Prussian army had been dramatically defeated in the 1806 Battle of Jena-Auerstedt, it had made a spectacular comeback at Waterloo.
 Consequently, Prussian leaders expected to play a pivotal role in German politics.
 Ever since the Prince-Elector of Brandenburg had made himself King in Prussia at the beginning of that century, their domains had steadily increased through inheritance and war.
-Prussia's consolidated strength had become especially apparent during the Partitions of Poland, the War of the Austrian Succession and the Seven Years' War under Frederick the Great.
+Prussia's consolidated strength had become particularly apparent during the Partitions of Poland, the War of the Austrian Succession and the Seven Years' War under Frederick the Great.
 As Maria Theresa and Joseph tried to restore Habsburg hegemony in the Holy Roman Empire, Frederick countered with the creation of the Fürstenbund (Union of Princes) in 1785.
 Austrian-Prussian dualism lay firmly rooted in old Imperial politics.
 Those balance of power manoeuvers were epitomized by the War of the Bavarian Succession, or "Potato War" among common folk.
 Even after the end of the Holy Roman Empire, this competition influenced the growth and development of nationalist movements in the 19th century.

 Prelude

 Vormärz

-The period of Austrian and Prussian police-states and vast censorship between the Congress of Vienna and the Revolutions of 1848 in Germany later became widely known as the Vormärz, the "before March", referring to March 1848.
+The period of Austrian and Prussian police-states and vast censorship between the Congress of Vienna and the Revolutions of 1848 in Germany later became widely known as the Vormärz ("before March"), referring to March 1848.
 During this period, European liberalism gained momentum; the agenda included economic, social, and political issues.
-Most European liberals in the Vormärz sought unification under nationalist principles, promoted the transition to capitalism, sought the expansion of male suffrage, among other issues.
-Their "radicalness" depended upon where they stood on the spectrum of male suffrage: the wider the definition of suffrage, the more radical.
+Most European liberals in the Vormärz sought unification under nationalist principles, promoted the transition to capitalism, and sought the expansion of male suffrage, among other issues.
+Their "radicalization" depended upon where they stood on the spectrum of male suffrage: the wider the definition of suffrage, the more radical they had the potential to be.

 The surge of German nationalism, stimulated by the experience of Germans in the Napoleonic period and initially allied with liberalism, shifted political, social, and cultural relationships within the German states.
-In this context, one can detect its roots in the experience of Germans in the Napoleonic period.
+In this context, one can detect nationalism's roots in the experience of Germans in the Napoleonic period.
 Furthermore, implicit and sometimes explicit promises made during the German Campaign of 1813 engendered an expectation of popular sovereignty and widespread participation in the political process, promises that largely went unfulfilled once peace had been achieved.